hilois/humhub-api/README.md

-# IN DEVELOPMENT - NOT READY FOR USE, WILL CHANGE AND BREAK FREQUENTLY
+# IN DEVELOPMENT - MORE ENDPOINTS WILL BE ADDED FREQUENTLY

 # [HumHub](https://github.com/humhub/humhub) Api